Karan-666/social-media-REST-API/README.md

 JPA: Java Persistence API is a specification for object-relational mapping in Java.
 MySQL: MySQL is an open-source relational database management system.

-The API was tested on Post Man
-Swagger was used to get the documentation.
+The API was tested on Post Man, and Swagger was used to get the documentation.

 Below are the documentations created by swagger: